Nia2798/EE4685/README.md

-# EE4685
+# Delft Courses
-Personal repository for EE4685 at TU Delft.
+Personal repository for code related to courses at TU Delft.

 Can be shared with team members for assignments and projects.

-Mainly contains code for the final assignment.